xdevplatform/postman-twitter-ads-api/README.md

 - Make sure you installed the [Postman client](https://www.getpostman.com/downloads/) on your machine then just click `Run in Postman` button.
 Or, you could also install this collection from your Postman client directly by opening `New` => `Template` then search "Twitter Ads API".

 ### Manual install

 Download this repository and import below files into your Postman client:

 |Name|Description|
 |---|---|
 |[TwitterAdsAPI_postman_collection_v2-1.json](https://github.com/smaeda-ks/postman-twitter-ads-api/blob/master/TwitterAdsAPI_postman_collection_v2-1.json)|main collection file|
 |[TwitterAdsAPI_postman_environment.json](https://github.com/smaeda-ks/postman-twitter-ads-api/blob/master/TwitterAdsAPI_postman_environment.json)|pre-configured environment file|

+### Update to the latest collection

+While we keep this collection up to date by adding new endpoints/removing retired endpoints, your installed collection will not be updated automatically, unfortunately.
+Therefore, we encourage you to subscribe to this repository and re-install (import) when we release a new version.

 ## Environment